The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Strategies to increase your chances of getting a personal loan
+5 steps to increase your chances of getting approved for a personal loan

-Your credit score plays a crucial role when it comes to loan approval, and it will also inform how much interest you’ll pay.
-That’s why it’s important to keep it in good shape before you apply.
+Your credit score plays a crucial role when it comes to loan approval and it will also inform how much interest you’ll pay.
+That’s why the higher, the better.
+Here’s how to make sure your credit makes the cut: